Kyle Dubas

-Kyle Benjamin Dubas (/du:bəs/ DOO-bəss; born November 29, 1985) is a Canadian ice hockey executive who is the current president of hockey operations and general manager for the Pittsburgh Penguins of the National Hockey League (NHL).
+Kyle Benjamin Dubas (born November 29, 1985) is a Canadian ice hockey executive who is the president of hockey operations and general manager for the Pittsburgh Penguins of the National Hockey League (NHL).
 He previously served as the general manager of the Toronto Maple Leafs.

-He attended Brock University and graduated with a degree in Sports Management, and started his career by briefly acting as a player agent.
+He attended Brock University and graduated with a degree in sports management, and started his career by briefly acting as a player agent.
 Afterward, he served in various roles with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL), including a term as the team's general manager.
 Dubas joined the Maple Leafs organization as an assistant general manager in 2014, and played a key role in developing the Toronto Marlies of the American Hockey League (AHL).
-In 2018, the Marlies captured the Calder Cup as AHL Champions.
-At the time of his hiring by the Maple Leafs, Dubas was the second youngest general manager in NHL history, behind John Chayka of the Arizona Coyotes.
+In 2018, the Marlies captured the Calder Cup as AHL champions.
+At the time of his hiring by the Maple Leafs, Dubas was the second youngest general manager in NHL history, behind John Chayka of the Arizona Coyotes, as well as the second youngest GM of the Maple Leafs behind Gord Stellick.

 Early life

 Dubas was born and raised in Sault Ste.
 Marie, Ontario.
-As a child Dubas played hockey, until concussions caused him to stop playing at 14.
+As a child Dubas played ice hockey, until concussions caused him to stop playing at 14.
 His father was an intern with the Sault Ste.
-Marie Greyhounds and his grandfather, Walter Dubas (1929–2012), had coached the team from 1960 to 1967.
-Dubas attended Brock University, graduating in Sport Management (BSM).
+Marie Greyhounds of the Ontario Hockey League (OHL) and his grandfather, Walter Dubas (1929–2012), had coached the team from 1960 to 1967.
+Dubas attended Brock University, graduating in sport management (BSM).
 While at Brock, Dubas worked as a scout for the Greyhounds.
 In 2015, Dubas was named the first recipient of Brock's Outstanding Young Alumni Award, for his accomplishments after graduation.
-Brock University has credited sharp increases in the popularity of their Sports Management program with Dubas' success early in his career, with one professor noting, "We absolutely have seen, anecdotally, so many students who want to be Kyle Dubas when they graduate."
+Brock University has credited sharp increases in the popularity of their sports management program with Dubas' success early in his career, with one professor noting, "We absolutely have seen, anecdotally, so many students who want to be Kyle Dubas when they graduate."
 After graduation, Dubas offered to assist with Brock University's program as either an instructor or teaching assistant.

 Professional career

 Player agent

-Dubas was the youngest agent ever certified by the National Hockey League Players' Association (NHLPA).
+Dubas was the youngest player agent ever certified by the National Hockey League Players' Association (NHLPA).
 He worked with Uptown Sports Management and represented Kyle Clifford and Andrew Desjardins.
-Dubas set up offices in Europe; however, challenges with clients leaving for other agents resulted in Dubas looking for alternate careers in hockey.
+Dubas set up offices in Europe; however, challenges with clients leaving for other agents resulted in Dubas looking for alternate careers in ice hockey.